Group Media & Photos

 Sand Island Internment Camp, Honolulu, Oahu Island

-This internee was among 39 men (mostly Issei) who were sent on the fourth transfer ship for internment in U.S. Army and Justice Department camps on the Mainland.
-These men were sent together from camp to camp, with some paroled to War Relocation Authority camps to reunite with family or transferred for repatriation to Japan.
+A group of 39 men (mostly Issei) were sent on the fourth transfer ship for internment in U.S. Army and Department of Justice camps on the Mainland.
+The internees were sent together from camp to camp.
+Some were paroled to War Relocation Authority camps and reunited with family members, others were transferred for repatriation to Japan.

 Also sent on the same ship were six Issei women internees: Kiku Horibe, Miyuki Kawasaki, Yoshie Miyao, Yuki Miyao, Haru Tanaka, and Tsuta Yamane.
 The women were kept apart from the men and had a different internment sequence from them.